Is Guatemala Safe? Advice for Solo Travelers in Guatemala

 Want to visit Antigua Guatemala but you only have 2 days?
 Antigua is one of my favorite places in the world.
 I arrived here for 2 weeks and ended up here for months!
 If you are just passing through there are a few places you need to see so here is my 2 day itinerary to explore Antigua Guatemala.

-In a nutshell yes.
-I spent 9 months there and nothing bad happened to me.
-Granted I heard lots of stories and know people who did run into trouble, but no matter where you are in the world there are people looking to steal your stuff.
-So long as you keep your wits about you and follow the advice in this post you should be fine.
-Honestly watching the news of terror attacks across Europe and the USA I have felt far safer in Guatemala these past few months.
+In a nutshell, yes.
+I spent nine months there, and nothing bad happened to me.
+Granted, I heard many stories and know people who did run into trouble.
+Regardless of where you are, people are looking to steal your stuff.
+You should be fine if you keep your wits about you and follow the advice in this guide to Guatemala safety.

-Like many Latin American countries, Guatemala has had a troubled past.
-With a long civil war and government corruption, for a long time, it was unsafe to travel here.
-But Since the Civil War ended the country has worked hard to repair and heal itself.
-On the whole, I have found Guatemalan people to be the kindest and most friendly people I have met.
+Like many Latin American countries, Guatemala has a troubled past, with a long civil war and government corruption.
+For a long time, it was unsafe to travel there due to high rates of crime in Guatemala.
+Since the Civil War ended, the country has worked hard to repair and heal.
+Overall, I have found Guatemalan people to be kind and friendly.

 Advice for Solo Travelers in Guatemala

-Seriously, ask anyone who has been to Guatemala “Is Guatemala safe?” and they will all tell you what they love most about Guatemala is how friendly the people are.
+Ask anyone who has been to Guatemala, “How safe is Guatemala?”
+They will all tell you how friendly the Guatemalan people are.

-That said every country has its bad apples, Guatemala is no different.
-There are a lot of people living in poverty who feel they have no option but to turn to crime.
+Every country has its bad apples, and Guatemala is no different.
+Many people are living in poverty and feel they have no option but to turn to Guatemala crime.

-Just a side note, it’s worth remembering that when you are haggling down prices on your gifts, it may be just a few dollars to you but that goes a long way in Guatemala.
-Take a read of my ethical travel in Guatemala guide for more tips.
+Top Tip: When haggling prices, remember it may be just a few dollars to you but that goes a long way in Guatemala.
+Read my ethical travel in Guatemala guide for more tips.

-If you are flying into the city at night book into this hostel and travel to your final destination in the morning.
-They offer a free shuttle to pick you up and then you can get dropped back on in the morning to get a shuttle to Antigua.
-You may be totally fine traveling at night.
-But it is a risk as most bus crime happens at night.
+If you’re flying into La Aurora International Airport at night, you may wonder, “Is Guatemala City safe after dark?”
+While I haven’t had any issues in Guatemala City at night, I recommend booking accommodations near the airport and traveling to your final destination in the morning.
+Some hotels offer a free shuttle that takes you to the hotel and returns you in the morning to get a shuttle to Antigua.
+You may be fine traveling at night, but it is riskier, as most acts of bus crime in Guatemala happen at night.

-This doesn’t just go for getting from the airport, it’s a general rule.
-I have traveled at night with no problems and I know lots of people who have taken the night bus from Tikal for example.
-But it is more of a risk at night than during the day.
+This doesn’t just go for travel to and from the airport: it’s a general rule.
+I have traveled at night with no problems, and I know many people who have taken the night bus from Tikal, for example.
+But there’s more risk at night than during the day.

-If you need to travel to Lake Atitlan make sure you plan so you are there before dark.
+Plan to arrive before dark if you need to travel to Lake Atitlan.
 It’s always better to spend a night in Antigua and take the morning shuttle to the lake.

-Transport and tours in Guatemala can come with risks.
-The only company I recommend for booking transport and tours in Guatemala (other than the individuals and companies I have named) is GuateGo.
-They are a Guatemala-owned company that has painstakingly brought together all of the transport and tour options in one easy-to-use website.
-You can book transport in Guatemala with them here and Guatemalan tours with them here.
+Transportation and tours in Guatemala can come with risks.
+The only company I recommend in Guatemala (other than the individuals and companies I have named) is GuateGo.
+They are a Guatemala-owned company that has combined all the transportation and tour options in one easy-to-use website.
+You can book Guatemala transportation and tours with them here.

-If you are feeling nervous about traveling in Guatemala and would prefer to hire a tour guide then I work closely with Heart of Travel.
-Click here to learn more about them and how they can help you plan your Guatemalan adventure.
+If you are nervous about traveling in Guatemala and would prefer to hire a tour guide, check out Heart of Travel.
+Click here to learn more about them and how they can help plan your Guatemalan adventure.

 Advice for Solo Travelers in Guatemala

-Most crime (especially in Antigua) happens early morning or late at night.
-Weekends are always worse.
-The most common thing is that 2 guys on a moto (scooter) will come past you and snatch your bag.
-Be warned everyone I know who this happened to has said they were threatened with a knife.
-So give them the bag.
+Is Antigua Guatemala safe?
+Most crime in Antigua happens early in the morning or late at night, and weekends are worse.
+The most common scheme is that two guys on a moto (scooter) will drive past and snatch your bag.
+Be warned: everyone I know who this happened to said they were threatened with a knife, so give them the bag.
 It’s not worth the risk.
-There aren’t local people they come from the city just to steal from tourists.
+These usually aren’t local people—they come from the city to steal from tourists.
 It’s sad but true.
-As I said I never had any issues but I do know people to who this has happened to.
-I always walk close to buildings with my bag on the side away from the road.
-I also always avoided taking anything of value out with me whenever possible.
-Oh and try not to carry too much cash!
+I never had issues, but I know people who experienced this.
+I always walk close to buildings with my bag on the side, away from the road.
+I also avoid taking anything of value out or carrying too much cash.

-As well as being unsafe, it’s uncomfortable and often takes longer.
-If you want to play it safe get the shuttle to Panajachel and take the water taxi (launch) from Pana to your final destination.
-If you are visiting other villages do so during the day and take the boat rather than a tuk-tuk.
-With the exception of San Marcos and Tzunun and San Pedro and San Juan I have never had any issues with walking or taking a Tuk Tuk during the day.
-In the evening that’s another matter, these routes are unsafe at night and you should not walk them.
-If you have to travel take a Tuk Tuk preferably with a friend.
+Traveling between villages on the lake by road is unsafe, uncomfortable, and time-consuming.
+Play it safe and get the shuttle to Panajachel to take the water taxi (launch) to your final destination.
+If you visit other villages, go during the day and take the boat rather than a tuk-tuk.
+Except for San Marcos, Tzunun, San Pedro, and San Juan, I haven’t had issues walking or taking a tuk-tuk during the day.
+These routes are unsafe in the evening, and you should not walk them.
+If you must travel, take a tuk-tuk—preferably with a friend.

 See my last point.
-If you need to get home and you are alone at night ask someone for the number of a trusted Tuk Tuk driver.
-If you have no choice then taking a Tuk Tuk is better than walking.
-This advice isn’t just for traveling at night.
-Just before I left Antigua I heard about a girl who had a nasty experience traveling to her home outside of Antigua in a Tuk Tuk.
-Within the city, you should be fine but be careful if you are staying outside the city.
-Like I said I have never had any issues but I’m always very careful.
+If you need to get home and are alone at night, ask someone for the number of a trusted tuk-tuk driver.
+If you have no choice, taking a tuk-tuk is better than walking.
+Just before I left Antigua, I heard about a girl who had a nasty experience traveling to her home outside the city in a tuk-tuk.
+You should be fine in the town, but be careful if you stay elsewhere.

 How to spend a day in Antigua Guatemala